 Matrix - a parent-run information and resource center helping families of children with special needs in Marin, Napa, Solano and Sonoma counties.
 Matrix conducts support groups, has a help line, and holds trainings and workshops for parents and professionals.

 People First® of California, Inc. - Self-Advocates Training Self-Advocates- Many People First groups meet in a variety of areas.
 You can call contact them her for more information about local groups.

 The State Council on Developmental Disabilities, Area Board 5 - serves the developmentally disabled consumers of Alameda, Contra Costa, Marin, San Francisco and San Mateo counties.
 This is an absolutely fantastic ( and free ) source of information and advocacy.

 Lisa Markey was honored by the Jefferson Awards in 2012.
 CBS Bay Area Article

 A video log ("vlog") about one of our clients and board members, Robin.

 A blog by an intern.

-Several PDS clients have started their own business called Wuppermobiles.
+Several PDS individuals have started their own business called Wuppermobiles.
 All the profits from your Wuppermobiles purchase will go directly to our clients, helping them become more self-sufficient, productive members of their community.
 Wupper Airlines Crazy Jumpkins are wooden, bouncing mobiles that brighten the hearts of kids and adults!
 They are named after a river called Wupper, in the town of Wuppertal, Germany.
 And journey to Fairyland with Tassie Design Fairy and Elf Collection!
 These whimsical little creatures look like they come from enchanted mystical gardens. eBay and Amazon